fortunejs/fortune/doc/CAVEATS.md

 - Undirected graphs are simpler to implement and easier to understand.

 This is a tradeoff that sacrifices flexibility and denormalizes relationships in favor of visibility.
 The design also eliminates guarantees of consistency in databases that do not support transactions.

+## Key-Value Storage

+There is no built-in support for deeply nested objects, it treats an object as a singular value.